-During the remodeling project you should also be mindful of the paint and materials you are using.
-Look for low or even zero VOC paint and go for formaldehyde-free material when building cabinets and carrying out other joinery work.
+During the remodelling project you should also be mindful of the paint and materials you are using.
+Look for low or even zero VOC paint and go for formaldehyde-free materials when building cabinets and carrying out other joinery work.

 If you use a real indoor fire or wood burner then you will need to take a few extra precautions.
-The process of burning wood, pellets or coal produces toxic chemical.
-This is why unfortunately so many people die each year due to smoke related complications during uncontrolled house fires.
+The process of burning wood, pellets or coal produces toxic chemicals.
+This is why unfortunately so many people die each year due to smoke-related complications during uncontrolled house fires.

 Be Careful With Candles

 Candles are relaxing and sometimes almost hypnotic to look at.
 However, these can also produce toxins that are known carcinogens.